kebinpeng/kebinpeng.github.io/_pages/about.md

 I earned my Ph.D. from the Department of Computer Science at the University of Texas at San Antonio (2019-2023) and my master's degree from Beihang University.

+<h3>I DO NOT have ANY Open Opsitions for Ph.D., PLEASE DO NOT send me any email about Ph.D Application</h3>

 ---

 # Research